 Written by Alexander Monterrubio, Regulatory Affairs Counsel

-Last week, the Financial Standards Accounting Board (FASB) held a meeting to vote on an effective date for its long-deliberated Current Expected Credit Loss (CECL) model.
-Under CECL, the allowance for loan and lease losses (ALLL) would reflect the credit union’s current estimate of the contractual cash flows that it doesn’t expect to collect.
+As a reminder, under the CECL standard, the allowance for loan and lease losses (ALLL) would reflect the credit union’s current estimate of the contractual cash flows that it doesn’t expect to collect.
 This estimate would be based on management’s expectations after considering past events, current conditions, and reasonable and supportable forecasts.
-In other words...

 In November 2015, the FASB voted to adopt a staggered implementation of CECL based on the type of entity.
 For credit unions and other non-public business organizations, the implementation dates are fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.

 NAFCU will continue to monitor this issue and raise credit unions concerns at every available opportunity.